 The young man who lived #StephensStory

 We have recently run a number of short in-house bespoke workshops and one to one coaching sessions around the themes of personal effectiveness and work/life balance.
 Topics have included resilience, challenging limiting beliefs, mindfulness, prioritisation, taking ownership of your career and presenting yourself with impact.
-These are all themes that abound in the inspirational story of Stephen Sutton, the young man who raised over £3.75 million for the Teenage Cancer Trust and who sadly died last week aged 19.
-If you type in #StephensStory to any search engine or social media tool you will see the remarkable things that Stephen achieved over the past few years and his unceasing desire to motivate all of us in personal effectiveness and work/life balance.
+These are all themes that abound in the inspirational story of Stephen Sutton, the young man who raised over £3.75 million for the Teenage Cancer Trust and who sadly died aged 19. in 2014.
+If you type in #StephensStory to any search engine or social media tool you will see the remarkable things that Stephen achieved and his unceasing desire to motivate all of us in personal effectiveness and work/life balance.

 Resilience.
 Stephen demonstrated amazing resilience.
 Diagnosed with terminal bowel cancer at the age of 15 he went through multiple rounds of chemotherapy and radiotherapy whilst continuing to attend school as often as possible, work on his bucket list of things to achieve and raise money for charity.
 He said, ‘Bad things happen but it is the way you choose to react to them that is important’.
 Adding ‘I may have cancer but cancer doesn’t have me’.

 Do you choose how you react to situations?

 Stephen was always positive, optimistic, smiling and hopeful.
 He declared ‘A positive outlook leads to positive outcomes,’ a sentiment that is backed up by research on resilience which shows that there is a link between an optimistic outlook and resilience.

 Challenging Limiting Beliefs.
 Stephen challenged the belief that life is about the number of years lived and replaced it with his own belief saying, “I don’t measure life in terms of time any more, I’d rather measure life in terms of making a difference”.